GiGurra/ktail/README.md

   ktail -l category=backend -n test    Captures all logs from pods matching both
                                        labels 'category=backend' and pod names
                                        containing 'test'

+## Warning

+Written in Node.js, which I am a beginner in.
+All advice on style and best practices in general very welcome!

 ```